Handling authentication

 Important Notes

-- The pending MFA login session is temporary and will expire if not completed within a reasonable time
+- The pending MFA login session is temporary and expires after 5 minutes

 - After successful MFA verification, the pending login is automatically cleaned up